onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 “For the simplicity on this side of complexity, I wouldn't give you a fig. But for the simplicity on the other side of complexity, for that I would give you anything I have.” — Oliver Wendell Holmes
 Why work on the story - Clarity and brevity are priceless

+> "You become what you think about all day long." - [Ralph Waldo Emerson](https://www.goodreads.com/quotes/114540-you-become-what-you-think-about-all-day-long)

+> "The mind, once stretched by a new idea, never returns to its original dimensions." - [Ralph Waldo Emerson](https://www.goodreads.com/quotes/37815-the-mind-once-stretched-by-a-new-idea-never-returns)

+> "Ask not what your *~~country~~* **collective identity** can do for you; ask what you can do for your *~~country~~* **collective identity**." - [John F. Kennedy](https://www.goodreads.com/quotes/53-ask-not-what-your-country-can-do-for-you-ask), probably

 "Individualism is a formidable lie." - Rene Girard

 "There is but one choice: to rise to the task of the age.” - Solzhenitsyn